adambard/learnxinyminutes-docs/cobol.html.markdown

       * In COBOL you usually write an annotation of when the program was
       * written as well as changed, who wrote / changed it, and what did
       * they do.
-      * Keep in mind everyone got different standards so it might not
+      * Keep in mind everyone got different standards,
-      * look the same for you as it does here.
+      * The names and the way the code is formatted is going to be
+      * different from where you end up.
+Some cases very different.
+      * BUT the syntax should at least feel familiar.
       *
       * Program name:    LEARNCBL
       * Original author: MIKAEL KEMSTEDT